Keep up to date with Aotearoa New Zealand’s response to COVID-19.

 Protect yourself and others from COVID-19 by following the latest health advice and not sharing unreliable information.

-Testing for COVID-19 and contact tracing are 2 important ways to help manage COVID-19 in Aotearoa New Zealand.
+Testing for COVID-19 and isolating when you test positive are 2 important ways to help manage COVID-19 in Aotearoa New Zealand.

 Most COVID-19 rules have ended, but we can choose how to keep whānau and others safe.
 One example is wearing a face mask around our kaumātua, māuiui and immunocompromised whānau.